- April 1, 2014

 "8BitBoy" is a single-player platformer game with a nostalgic 80s and 90s vibe, offering approximately 12 hours of main story playtime.
 The game features 5 worlds, 56 levels, and over 300 hidden locations to explore, with a variety of power-ups and boss battles.
 The game follows the journey of 8BitBoy, who gets sucked into a decaying world of platforming through a strange cartridge he found in his basement.

-- Nostalgic throwback to classic platformers like Super Mario.
+- Nostalgic throwback to classic platformers like Mario.

 - Challenging gameplay with many hidden secrets to discover.

-- Controls can feel unresponsive and slippery, leading to frustrating deaths.
+- Controls can feel loose and unresponsive, leading to frustrating deaths.

 - Level design can be repetitive and lacks variety in enemies.

-- No checkpoints in levels, making progress feel punishing.
+- No checkpoints in levels, making it punishing to restart after dying.

 “8bitboy's gameplay is fairly simple, yet enjoyable.”